WilliamTaormina/Javascript-Modules/README.md

 # Javascript-Modules

-## What I learned:
+## What I learned

-Javascript modules are reusable peices of code that can be exported from one program, and imported fro use in another program.
+Javascript modules are reusable pieces of code that can be exported from one program, and imported fro use in another program.
 Modules are particularly useful because they help to:

 * find, fix, and debug code more easily.
 * reuse and recycle defined logic in different parts of our application